ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/purchasing-how-purchase-products-sale.md

 5. Zvolte tlačítko **OK**.

    A purchase order is created for each vendor of items on the sales order, including any quantity changes that you made on the **Create Purchase Orders** page.
 7. Proceed to process the purchase order or orders, for example, by editing or adding purchase order lines.
-For more information, see [Record Purchases](purchasing-how-record-purchases.md).
+Pro více informací navštivte [Evidence nákupu](purchasing-how-record-purchases.md)

 ## To create a purchase invoice from a sales order or sales invoice